otkelbay/simpleshare/README.md

 Realized functionality:
-  -Feed (70%)
+  - Feed (70%)
-  -Posting (80%)
+  - Posting (80%)
-  -Profile
+  - Profile
-  -Auth
+  - Auth
-  -Post page
+  - Post page
-  -Commenting/Liking
+  - Commenting/Liking

 I will be very glad for any contributing.